wangerekaharun/StreamReactions/README.md

 ## Customizing the Reactions UI

-For you to customize the Reactions, you'll be using the <code>SupportedReactions</code> which allows you to define reactions.
+To customize the reactions, you'll be using the <code>SupportedReactions</code> .
+It allows you to define reactions.
 It accepts two parameters on its constructor:

 - <code>context</code> - context of your class.
 - <code>reactions</code> - This is a Map of keys which hold the reaction type and a <code>ReactionDrawable</code>.
 This is the parameter you use to add your custom reactions.
 If you don't provide any reactions, by default it'll use the standard reactions.

-A <code>ReactionDrawable</code>is an object that has the reaction icon and also handles the states for the different colors for example the active and inactive state.
+A <code>ReactionDrawable</code>is an object that has the reaction icon.
+It handles the states for the icon for example the active and inactive states.

-To define your own custom reaction, first create a custom <code>ReactionDrawable</code> as follows:
+To define your own custom reaction, create a custom <code>ReactionDrawable</code> as follows:

 ```kotlin
 fun clapDrawable(context: Context): SupportedReactions.ReactionDrawable {